imkaywu/open3DCV/README.md

 * Sequential Structure from Motion (SfM)

 ## Contact
-Please create an issue or pull request for detected/fixed bugs, or send questions to this email: kaywu@ece.ubc.ca
+Please create an issue or pull request for detected/fixed bugs, or send questions to me.

 ## License
 BSD 3-clause